-- Enter u ks, sk to select the keyboard for input and the screen for output. - Enter u abaud rate or u bbaud rate to set the serial port speed. - Enter u e to cause the output to echo the input. - Enter u ne to cause the output not to echo the input. - Enter u address to set the serial port virtual address. - A previously mapped UART can also be used for input and/or output.
+- □ Enter u so to select the screen for output. - □ Enter u ks, sk to select the keyboard for input and the screen for output. - □ Enter u abaud rate or u bbaud rate to set the serial port speed. - Enter u e to cause the output to echo the input. - Enter u ne to cause the output not to echo the input. - □ Enter u address to set the serial port virtual address. - A previously mapped UART can also be used for input and/or output.
 Command u uvirtual_address, where virtual_address is the virtual address of a previously mapped UART, changes the virtual address of the UART.
 Do not leave a space between the second u and the virtual address.